mlcommons/algorithmic-efficiency/GETTING_STARTED.md

 ## Package your Submission code

-If you have registered for the AlgoPerf competition you will receive an email with a link to a UI to upload a compressed submission folder.
+If you have registered for the AlgoPerf competition you will receive an email on 3/27/2024 with a link to a UI to upload a compressed submission folder.

 To package your submission modules please make sure your submission folder is structured as follows: